Everything You Need to Know About Keratin Treatments for Smooth, Shiny Hair

 Get exclusive access to fashion and beauty trends, hot-off-the-press celebrity news, and more.

-"A straightening treatment breaks the bonds of the hair so it is permanently straight or mostly straight and leaves a demarcation line during grow out," shares hairstylist Kennidi Wallgren.
 With a straightening treatment, your hair is coated in the keratin solution to break down bonds before it's blow-dried and straightened with a high-heat tool to seal it back up.
 In the end, your hair is frizz-free and straight. "[These] are traditional keratin treatments known to last longer and smooth the hair out more," explains Caspara.
-"They contain chemicals known as aldehydes which help bond the keratin to the hair."
+While the change in texture can be dramatic and is effective on even the curliest and coilest hair, traditional keratin treatments contain chemicals known as aldehydes that can be damaging to your hair and overall health in general (more on that below).

-A smoothing treatment, meanwhile, is usually marketed as formaldehyde-free.
+On the other hand, a keratin smoothing treatment, like Cezanne, GK, or Kerasilk aim to help you add shine and cut down on frizz without disrupting your hair's natural texture.
 It won't completely straighten your hair (you'll keep a bit of your curl pattern), but it will make it sleek and frizz-free.
-With less harsh ingredients, this is a good option for those with allergies or scalp sensitivities.
+With less harsh ingredients, this is a good option for those with allergies or scalp sensitivities, or if you're wary of the harsher chemicals in a straightening tretment.

-Frequent exposure to formaldehyde can also cause respiratory problems, with the CDC also noting that "exposure to formaldehyde can irritate the skin, throat, lungs, and eyes."
+Frequent exposure to formaldehyde can also cause respiratory problems, with the CDC stating that "exposure to formaldehyde can irritate the skin, throat, lungs, and eyes."

-"The treatment typically begins with a clarifying shampoo to get rid of any product buildup in your hair.
-Then, the hair must be fully blow-dried.
-Next, the keratin formula is applied to the entire head in small sections to ensure each strand is coated," explains Taylor.
+Whether you’re getting a keratin treatment or a keratin smoothing treatment, you can expect roughly the same order of operations.
+"The treatment typically begins with a clarifying shampoo to remove any product buildup in your hair,” explains Taylor.
+Then, your hair will be blow-dried, and the keratin formula will be applied to the entire head in small sections.
 "This step is followed by another blow dry that must render the hair 100 percent dry."
-Once dry, the hair is flat ironed at a high temperature, until each section is completely straight.
+Once dry, the hair is flat ironed at a high temperature (typically 450 degrees) until each section is completely straight.

 How Long Does a Keratin Treatment Take?